meshery/meshery/docs/pages/guides/tutorials/hello-kubernetes-with-dapr.md

 `dapr.io/enable-api-logging: "true"` - this is added to node.yaml file by default to see the API logs.

-1. Import the [nodeapp] file (https://github.com/dapr/quickstarts/blob/master/tutorials/hello-kubernetes/deploy/node.yaml) into the Meshery playground.
+1. Import the [nodeapp] file (https://github.com/dapr/quickstarts/blob/master/tutorials/hello-kubernetes/deploy/node.yaml) into the Meshery.
 ![](./screenshots/dl8.png)

 2. `Drag and drop` the nodeapp design to `Hello kubernetes-main`, so that merging designs happen properly.